miekg/king/README.md

 # Completion and manual generator for kong

+> Create manual pages and completions for Go kong CLI programs

 [kong](https://github.com/alecthomas/kong) is a very nice command-line parser for Go.
 But it misses the ability to generate (good) shell completions.
 There are some integrations but they require source level changes.
 With _king_ you can just generate the completion files separately from a `kong.Node`.